barteljan/VISPER/README.md

 It seperates the creation of a ViewController (done by a [ViewFeature](#wireframe)), from it's presentation (done by some weird guy named [RoutingPresenter](#wireframe)).

-Since we fought to many fights against massive-ViewControllers, we want the view to be quite stupid.
+Since we fought to many fights against massive ViewControllers, we want our view to be quite stupid.
 This prepares the stage for the [Presenter](#wireframe).
-The wireframe requests all responsible [Presenters](#wireframe) from a [PresenterFeature](#wireframe) before presenting a ViewController and gives them the possibillity to enrich that stupid thing with some data bindings and behaviour.
+The wireframe requests all responsible [Presenters](#wireframe) from a [PresenterFeature](#wireframe) before presenting a ViewController.
+It gives them the possibillity to enrich that stupid thing with some data bindings and behaviour before it is actually presented.

 An other great challenge is controlling the state of your application.
 VISPER decides to do that in the interactor layer and supports you with an [Redux-Architecture](#visper-redux) to manage your appstate and it's state transitions.